SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt.md

 The temperature and battery measurement just take the value and time as parameters.
 For the signal strength, you can pass two values (RSSI and BER).

-Passing timestamps in the Cumulocity IoT MQTT implementation is always optional.
+Passing timestamps in the {{< product-name-1 >}} MQTT implementation is always optional.
 If you don't pass them along, the server will automatically create a timestamp with the current server time.

 We will make use of this feature in this example.
 Also, if you don't set the last parameters, you do not need to enter the remaining commas.